-With the release of R26 (21423), printing to PDF for both documents and reports is done using Windows 10 to print documents straight to PDF.*
+With the release of R26 (21423), printing to PDF for both documents and reports is done using an external PDF printer such as Windows 10 to print documents straight to PDF.*

 Things to Consider

 There are a number of elements that come into play when printing documents to PDF from software applications.
 Some of these can be, e.g., operating system version, Windows display scaling, screen resolution, and paper size.
 If you are having difficulties obtaining an acceptable PDF output from SystemWeaver, we recommend you review the following.

 If you change your Windows Display Scaling during a Windows session,

 ...be sure to log out of your Windows session and back in as advised by Windows before opening the swExplorer client again to ensure a complete and proper reset of the scaling in the application.
 Otherwise, this may affect your printing to PDF.

 The print preview example below illustrates what a print preview can look like if a user does not log out of their Windows account after changing the display scaling.
 The user is unable to determine if the printed output will be acceptable.